 Men and women ages 50-85 are eligible to purchase the 9.95 plan from Colonial Penn.

 The table below answers the question, “How much coverage is the $9.95 plan?”
-(For a more detailed look at Colonial Penn’s rates, be sure to check out our article on Colonial Penn life insurance rates by age).
+(For a more detailed look at Colonial Penn’s pricing, be sure to check out our article on Colonial Penn life insurance rates by age).

 Table: The Coverage You Get For $9.95